-In many parts of the country, winter is rolling in early this year, making those cold early mornings and dark nights slightly less appealing—especially when it comes to doing speed workouts.
+In many parts of the country, those running in cold early mornings and dark nights are slightly less appealing—especially when it comes to doing speed workouts.

 Fortunately, strong desire combined with a little creativity can go a long way.
 Give one of these four speedier sessions a shot next time you’re dreading heading out the door to try and run fast.